The Healthy Home System™ for air that is Fresh, Clean, & Pure

 People spend up to 90% of their time indoors.
+Asthma allergies indoor air pollution are all related.
 So, if you suffer from asthma or allergies, indoor air pollution may be the cause.
 In fact, the Asthma and Allergy Foundation of America (AAFA) says, “Your home might even be a ‘high priority public health risk.’
 This is probably where you are exposed to most allergens and irritants.”

-So let’s take a look at some of the allergies you may suffer from because of unhealthy indoor air.
+So let’s take a look at some of the allergies you may suffer from because of Asthma Allergies Indoor Air Pollution.
 And what you can do about it.

 Asthma symptoms include shortness of breath, chest tightness or pain, and coughing attacks.
 These symptoms occur because your airways narrow and swell and produce extra mucus.
 It’s a chronic condition that varies from person to person.
 For some it’s just a nuisance.
 For others it’s a major problem they deal with every day.
 And an asthma attack can even be life threatening.